walterbamert/laravel-fullcalendar/README.md

 ### Note
 The fxp/composer-asset plugin is no longer required for this package to install properly.
-We have converted the package to use Foxy.
+We have converted this package to use Foxy.
 This plugin enables you to download NPM packages through composer and is included as part of this package.
 You can find more info on this page: [https://github.com/fxpio/foxy](https://github.com/fxpio/foxy).

 ## Configuration